Snowflakieeeee/DetectiveCatt/README.md

-Hello there, I am mochi (well thats how I am known in Discord) I am a pretty young developer that works in Python, C, C++, Little bit of JS and html Gave up on rust tho. kinda. might try it out later Currently have no idea what I am doing.
+Hello there, I am mochi/snowflake/ or however else you know me I am a pretty young developer that works in Python, C, C++, and trying my best to learn rust Currently have no idea what I am doing.
 Give me project ideas.
 (Duckie lang, nubscript, are few i worked on)